 “Obviously the ultimate decision about whether or not charges will be laid rests with Crown counsel, but the preliminary necropsy results and other evidence gathered in our investigation so far supports our recommendation,” said Moriarty.
 She said that the SPCA could not discuss further details of the case at this point, but would be submitting its full report to Crown counsel as quickly as possible.

 If you see a dog in a car on a warm or humid day who you believe may be in trouble, ask nearby stores to page customers.
-If the dog is in distress call our Animal Cruelty Hotline at 1 (855) 6BC SPCA (1-855-622-7722).
-The call centre is open seven days per week: Monday to Friday from 8:30 a.m. to 6:00 p.m. and Saturday and Sunday from 9:00 a.m. to 5:00 p.m.
+If the dog is in distress call our Animal Helpline at 1-855-622-7722.
+The Animal Helpline is open seven days per week: Monday to Friday from 8:30 a.m. to 6:00 p.m. and Saturday and Sunday from 9:00 a.m. to 5:00 p.m.
 If it is an animal emergency outside of these hours, please contact your local police department, RCMP or animal control immediately.

 Learn more about the danger of leaving animals in hot cars at spca.bc.ca/hotdogs.